melezhik/sparky/docs/ui.md

 ```

 When a user clicks a job page, they'll get a choice of two separate pages, one for
-coffee (group coffee) and nother one for tea (group tea) UI with respected UI elements.
+coffee (group coffee) and another one for tea (group tea) UI with respected UI elements.

 ## Templating UI variables